-SAMPLE COMMITMENT LETTER FOR FFY2007/SFY2008 FUNDING - Traditional Schedule -
+SAMPLE COMMITMENT LETTER FOR FFY2007/SFY2008 FUNDING - Second Chance Schedule -

-(This letter, on official stationary, must be received or postmarked by October 2, 2006 to be given consideration by the Department of Environmental Protection and the New Jersey Environmental Infrastructure Trust for inclusion in the 2007 Financing Program.)
+(This letter, on official stationary, must be received or postmarked by March 5, 2007 to be given consideration by the Department of Environmental Protection and the New Jersey Environmental Infrastructure Trust for inclusion in the 2007 Financing Program.)

+Stanley V. Cach, Jr., P.E., P.P., Assistant Director

+Municipal Finance and Construction Element

+Division of Water Quality

+New Jersey Department of Environmental Protection

+PO Box 425

+Trenton, New Jersey 08625-0425

+Dear Mr. Cach:

+Subject: Project No

+(Project Name)

+(Project Sponsor)

+(County)

-Stanley V. Cach, Jr., P.E., P.P., Assistant Director Municipal Finance and Construction Element Division of Water Quality New Jersey Department of Environmental Protection PO Box 425 Trenton, New Jersey 08625-0425 Dear Mr. Cach: Subject: Project No (Project Name) (Project Sponsor) (County) In accordance with the provisions of the Federal Fisca System document and N.J.A.C.
-7:22-3.7 (a), I, authorized representative for the above-referenced prothe project document submittal deadlines identified be deadline to be established by the Trust and the State f Financing Program. oject, do hereby commit to meet elow and the financial application Planning Documents Design Documents and Loan Application October 2, 2006 March 5, 2007 A pre-planning meeting for this project was held on representatives from the Municipal Finance and Cons requirements and schedules. =
+In accordance with the provisions of the Federal Fiscal Yes System document and N.J.A.C.
+7:22-3.7 (a), I,authorized representative for the above-referenced project, the project document submittal deadlines identified below deadline to be established by the Trust and the State for pa Financing Program. do hereby commit to meet and the financial application

+Planning Documents March 5, 2007

+Design Documents and Loan Application March 5, 2007

+Copies of the cover letters that have been sent to the appropriate permitting and approval agencies evidencing application to said agencies on or before the March 5, 2007 deadline for the applicable permits/approvals for the project referenced above will also be submitted.

+A pre-planning meeting for this project was held on representatives from the Municipal Finance and Constructive requirements and schedules.

+34